0xKourama/Elbanna-NP-Notes/Learning/Articles/Certifried/Certifried.md

+# Outline
+- The attack in brief
+- Tools Needed
+- Lab Setup And Conditions
+- Attack Demonstration
+- Technical Breakdown
+- Mitigation
+- References and Credits

 # The Attack In Brief
 1. By default, A regular AD user can add up to 10 computers to the domain.
 2. After a user adds a computer to the domain, he gains the right to change its `DNSHostname` property.